w3-sahilkumar/Customer-Behaviour-Analysis/README.md

 ---

-# 🐍 Phase 1 — Data Analysis & Cleaning with Python
+# 🐍 Phase 1 — Data Cleaning with Python

 Python 🐍 and **Pandas** were used for **EDA, data cleaning, validation, and feature engineering**.